-Pie Plates, Baking Dishes, Covered Casseroles, Garlic Bakers, Batter Bowls, Colanders
+Pie Plates, Baking Dishes, Covered Casseroles, Batter Bowls, Mixing Crocks, Colanders

 The most amazing sight I've ever seen was a barn raising.
 Our barn burned down when I was 13.
 We hired a local construction crew to supervise the rebuilding, but everyone pitched in.
 Friends, neighbors, relatives, even the parish priest, all arrived with tools and energy to contribute.
 And while the barn went up, a similarly large structure was built--and demolished--every noon.